Artur-T-Malas/book-notes/README.md

 ## 06.08.2025
 - Fix deletion of ratings (modify query getting user rated books to return both rating Id and book Id)
+- Rework and style the book rating page